PiotrPiwowarski/ShoppingApp/README.md

 # Shopply

-Shopping manager.
-You can add a product to the product-to_buy list and mark after buy.
+Shopping manager app.
+You can add a product to products-to-buy list and afterwards mark as bought.
 Possibility to filter the product list by price and shop.

 ## Technologies
 * React Native